Joe Payne (footballer, born 1914)

 Joseph Payne (17 January 1914 – 22 April 1975) was an England international footballer, best known as the scorer of 10 goals in a match for Luton Town against Bristol Rovers on 13 April 1936.
-This is still a record in The Football League.
+This is still a record in the English Football League.
 Payne later played for Chelsea and, after missing six years of his career to the Second World War, West Ham United.

 Playing career

 Payne was born in Brimington Common near Chesterfield, and worked as a coalminer as a teenager.
 He was spotted playing as a centre-forward for Bolsover Colliery and signed by Luton Town in 1934.
 There, he played mostly for the reserve team as a half-back, and spent time on loan to Biggleswade Town.

 Payne made his League debut for Luton on 29 December 1934, against Southend United, and he made one further appearance during his initial season.
 The 1935–36 season saw Payne start four games as half-back, the last of which came on 21 September 1935 against Crystal Palace, and he did not play for the club again until 13 April 1936, in a match against Bristol Rovers.
 Due to injuries to Jack Ball and Bill Boyd, Payne was played at centre-forward and scored 10 goals, still a Football League record, in a 12–0 win.
 He received a £2 win bonus for the match, in addition to his £4 weekly wage.
 The following season, Payne scored a club record 55 goals in 39 matches as the Hatters won the Third Division South championship.
 In May 1937, he made his only appearance for England, scoring two goals in the 8–0 victory over Finland at the Töölön Pallokenttä.

 In March 1938, he was bought by Chelsea for a large fee, reported as around £5,000.
 In September 1941, Payne was hospitalised with acute pneumonia.
 His career was interrupted by the Second World War but he continued to be a prolific scorer in wartime competitions, and played once for hometown club Chesterfield in an 8–0 win over Notts County in December 1944.

 In December 1946, Payne joined West Ham United, where he made 11 appearances in his single season with the club.
 He then joined Millwall but he had been suffering from persistent ankle injuries and never made a League appearance.